-He wrote the screenplay for a feature-film adaptation of The Happy Sad, which screened internationally at over 25 film festivals and is now available on iTunes, Hulu, and Amazon.
+He wrote the screenplay for feature-film adaptation of The Happy Sad, which screened internationally at over 25 film festivals, and is now available on iTunes, Hulu and Amazon.
 His TV pilot The Art of Listening was optioned by ITV Studios and David Oyelowo’s production company Yoruba Saxon.

 The Awake at First Floor

-His band Occurrence released their new album Everyone Knows the Disaster is Coming on June 15, 2018.
-The Southern Sounding called the album a “wiry brew of warbling electronics, fiery post-punk swagger, and subtly mutated pop arrangements.”
-Their 2016 release The Past Will Last Forever received strong reviews with critics calling it “a formidable electro-space-post-punk beast” and “the near-perfect synthesis between the universe of David Lynch and industrial music.”
-In 2017, the band released a holiday single “The Time of Year” which Notes from Left of the Dial called “an acerbic counterpoint to the glut of holiday music” from a band that “explores intimacy and circuital beauty in a way that few other artists could manage.”
-The Boston Globe wrote, “Something tells us Urban’s downbeat take on the holidays won’t be a hit.”
-The band’s catalog is available on iTunes, Apple Music, Spotify, and Bandcamp.
+His band Occurrence released their new album Everyone Knows the Disaster is Coming last June.
+The Southern Sounding called the album “a wiry brew of warbling electronics, fiery post-punk swagger and subtly mutated pop arrangements.”
+Their 2016 release The Past Will Last Forever received strong reviews with critics calling it “a formidable electro-space-post-punk beast” and “the near perfect synthesis between the universe of David Lynch and industrial music.”
+In 2017, the band released a holiday single “The Time of Year.”
+Notes from Left of the Dial called the song “an acerbic counterpoint to the glut of holiday music” from a band that “explores intimacy and circuital beauty in a way that few other artists could manage,” while the Boston Globe opined, “Something tells us Urban’s downbeat take on the holidays won’t be a hit.”
+The band’s catalog is available on iTunes, Apple Music, Spotify and Bandcamp.

 Occurrence at Rockwood Music Hall, NYC